+Khoresh Bademjan is a well-known, popular and respected dish that finds itself served frequently and proudly on a Persian table.
 Eggplant, otherwise known as the potato of Iran, is used in a variety of stews, Kuku (egg-based dishes), and layered rice dishes.

-This stew is a well known, popular and respected dish that finds itself served frequently and proudly on a Persian table.
 The very special and unique ingredient in this dish is “Ghooreh”, which showcases Iranians’ love of all things sour.
 Ghooreh is the Farsi name for unripe sour grapes.
-Once harvested, they are then juiced, frozen or dried into a powder.
+Once harvested, they are then juiced, frozen, or dried into a powder.
 These elements are used anywhere acidity is called for.

 Khoresht-e Bademjan ba Morgh

-- 1 onion, sliced
+- 1 large onion, diced

 - 4 cloves garlic, minced

-- 1 teaspoon turmeric
+- 1 teaspoon turmeric, ground

 - 2 medium tomatoes, diced

-- 6 tablespoons tomato paste
+- 5 tablespoons tomato paste

-- 1/2 teaspoon ground pepper
+- 1/2 teaspoon pepper, ground

-- In a large frying pan with 1 tablespoon of oil, saute the onions over medium heat for about 15-20 minutes or until lightly golden.
+- Add the onions to the dutch oven and saute over medium heat for about 15 minutes or until lightly golden.

 - Add garlic and turmeric and saute for 2 additional minutes.

 - Arrange the partially cooked eggplants on top of the stew and gently press them down to submerge them into the stew.

-- Remove from heat, adjust for seasoning and allow to sit for 10 minutes before serving.
+- Remove from heat, adjust for seasoning and allow to sit for 5 minutes before serving.